-Bits Name Function [15:8] outstanding_reads Number of outstanding read transactions.
-From request handshake to response.
-[7:5] Reserved_1 - [4] stalled_b_channel When this bit is set to 1, a transfer is stalled on the B channel, where: BVALID is HIGH.
-BREADY is LOW.
-[3] stalled_w_channel When this bit is set to 1, a transfer is stalled on the W channel, where both: WVALID is HIGH.
+Bits Name Function [3] stalled_w_channel When this bit is set to 1, a transfer is stalled on the W channel, where both: WVALID is HIGH.
 WREADY is LOW.
 [2] stalled_aw_channel When this bit is set to 1, a transfer is stalled on the AW channel, where both: AWVALID is HIGH.
 AWREADY is LOW.
-[1] stalled_r_channel When this bit is set to 1, a transfer is stalled on the R cha where both: • RVALID is HIGH. • RREADY is LOW.
-[0] stalled_ar_channel When this bit is set to 1, a transfer is stalled on the AR channel.
-ARVALID is HIGH.
+[1] stalled_r_channel When this bit is set to 1, a transfer is stalled on the R channel, where both: RVALID is HIGH.
+RREADY is LOW.
+[0] stalled_ar_channel When this bit is set to 1, a transfer is stalled on the AR channel, where both: ARVALID is HIGH.
 ARREADY is LOW.